-- Topic 1: 3 minutes
+- Topic 1: Talk for about 3 minutes

-- Topic 2: 3 minutes
+- Topic 2: Talk for about 3 minutes

-- Topic 3: 3 minutes
+- Topic 3: Talk for about 3 minutes

 Research all components of your podcast in order to deliver the most relevant material to your audience.
-Your writing style should be conversational with friendly language, limiting the use of jargon or industry specific words in order to accommodate your listeners (for inspiration, you can view sample scripts).
+Your writing style should be conversational with friendly language, limiting the use of jargon or industry specific words in order to accommodate your listeners (for inspiration, you can view our sample scripts).